Local Plans For Alternative Schools/Alternative Learning Programs and Maintaining Safe and Orderly Schools.

 (4) A charter school.

 (5) A regional school.
 (2013-360, s.
 8.40; 2015-241, s.
 8.26(d); 2017-102, s.
 41.5; 2018-5, s.
 7.26(a); 2021-180, s.
-7.14(j).)
+7.14(j); 2023-78, s.
+1; 2023-10, ss.
+1, 2(b); 2024-1, s.
+2.8E(a).)

 § 115C-105.52.
 School crisis kits.

-The principal of each school, in coordination with the law enforcement agencies that are part of the local board of education's School Risk Management Plan, may place one or more crisis kits at appropriate locations in the school.
+(b) The principal of each school, in coordination with the law enforcement agencies that are part of the public school unit's School Risk Management Plan, may place one or more crisis kits at appropriate locations in the school.
 (2013-360, s.
 8.42; 2015-241, s.
 8.26(e); 2018-97, s.
 2.4(c); 2022-71, s.
-2.2.)
+2.2; 2023-78, ss.
+1, 4(c).)

 § 115C-105.53.
 Schematic diagrams and emergency access to school buildings for local law enforcement agencies.

 (c) Schematic diagrams are not considered a public record as the term "public record" is defined under G.S.
 132-1 and shall not be subject to inspection and examination under G.S.
 132-6.
 (2014-100, s.
 8.20(b); 2015-241, s.
-8.26(f).)
+8.26(f); 2023-78, ss.
+1, 4(d).)

 § 115C-105.54.
 Schematic diagrams and emergency response information provided to Division of Emergency Management.

-(a) Each local school administrative unit shall provide the following to the Division of Emergency Management (Division) at the Department of Public Safety: (i) schematic diagrams, including digital schematic diagrams, and (ii) emergency response information requested by the Division for the School Risk Management Plan (SRMP).
-Local school administrative units shall also provide updated schematic diagrams and emergency response information to the Division when such updates are made.
+(a) Each public school unit shall provide the following to the Division of Emergency Management (Division) at the Department of Public Safety: (i) schematic diagrams, including digital schematic diagrams, and (ii) emergency response information requested by the Division for the School Risk Management Plan (SRMP).
+Public school units shall also provide updated schematic diagrams and emergency response information to the Division when such updates are made.
 The Division shall ensure that the diagrams and emergency response information are securely stored and distributed as provided in the SRMP to first responders, emergency personnel, and school personnel and approved by the Department of Public Instruction.

 (b) The schematic diagrams and emergency response information are not considered a public record as the term "public record" is defined under G.S.
 132-1 and shall not be subject to inspection and examination under G.S.
 132-6.
 (2014-100, s.
 8.20(b); 2015-241, s.
-8.26(g).)
+8.26(g); 2023-78, ss.
+1, 4(e).)

 § 115C-105.55.
 Establish Task Force for Safer Schools.